 Posted by: Sue Atkins

-There is always a debate about how much Nature V Nurture has an influence in raising children happy, confident, well balanced children and I have written about this in more detail in my Raising Happy Children For Dummies book but researchers have uncovered compelling links between parenting styles and the effects these styles have on children.
+There is always a lot of debate about how much ‘Nature’ versus ‘Nurture’ influences in raising happy, confident, well-balanced kids with great self esteem and strong mental health and I have written about this in more detail in my Raising Happy Children For Dummies book but there’s lots of research that shows there’s a big link between your parenting styles and the effects your style has on your kids.

-But one thing I believe kids of all ages need is firm, fair, consistent discipline.
+But one thing I believe kids of all ages need is firm, fair, consistent, loving discipline.

 Here are the Four Parenting Styles – which one are you and do let me know how that style is impacting on your family happiness as I might be able to help you improve it.